 Dr. James M. Douglas was born in Aughnacloy, Tyrone, Ireland in 1816.
-He studied medicine at the Universities in Edinburgh and Glasgow.
-He received his medical licence, M.R.C.S. in Edinburgh in 1841.
-Dr. Douglas practiced medicine for 8 years in Glasgow, Scotland, before moving to New York, U.S.A. in about 1849.
+He studied medicine at universities in Edinburgh and Glasgow and received his medical licence, M.R.C.S. in Edinburgh in 1841.
+Dr. Douglas practiced medicine for 8 years in Glasgow, Scotland, before emigrating to New York City, U.S.A. in about 1849.

-Dr. Douglas advertised his practice in the 1861-62 Great Western Railway Directory and Gazetteer under Chatham.
+Dr. Douglas advertised his practice in the 1861-62 Great Western Railway Directory and Gazetteer under Chatham on King Street.

-Dr. Douglas died on the 8th of June, 1869.
-He was buried at Maple Leaf Cemetery in Chatham, Ontario.
-Mrs. Douglas died on the 4th of January, 1884 and she was also buried at Maple Leaf Cemetery, next to her husband.
+Mrs. Douglas died on the 8th of June, 1869.
+She was buried at Maple Leaf Cemetery in Chatham.
+Dr. Douglas died 2 days later on the 11th of June, 1869 and he was buried next to his wife.